John Farrow: Australian connection

 As one of the few high-profile Australians in Hollywood during the 1930s, Farrow's activities were well covered by the Australian media.
 He accepted the Oscar won by the Australian documentary Kokoda Front Line!
 (1943), met Australian Senator Richard Keane, the Minister for Trade and Customs, when he visited Hollywood during the war and offered to assist in the establishment of the Australian Information Service in the US.
-He also often expressed a desire to make a film back in Australia and later made two films with Australian connections, Botany Bay (1953) and The Sea Chase (1955), despite having ceased to be a British subject in 1947 and thus never acquiring Australian citizenship when it was created in 1949.
+He also often expressed a desire to make a film back in Australia and later made two films with Australian connections, Botany Bay (1953) and The Sea Chase (1955), despite having ceased to be a British subject in 1947, thus never acquiring Australian citizenship when it was created in 1949.

-In 1927 he was described as an Australian member of Hollywood, along with May Robson, the New Zealander Rupert Julian, Josephine Norman and director E. O. Gurney.
+In 1927, he was described as an Australian member of Hollywood, along with May Robson, New Zealander Rupert Julian, Josephine Norman, and director E. O. Gurney.